AgentMC/Sao19/Translate/Ru/Part6.md

 "This hooch is made by the flat goblin tribe that settled near the city recently.
 It is tasty, and because it is cheap like nothing at all, it sells great.
 The town liquor store is shabby and sales are falling, and the commercial guilds seem to be crisp.
 If it is before the war, the guard soldiers would attack the goblin village and kill them all, but now there is a Мирный Договор Пяти Народов......."

 "......
-That is, as long as sub-humans move to Obsidia, humans will be robbed of work...?"
+That is, as long as sub-humans move to Обсидия, humans will be robbed of work...?"

 "It's not just fault of sub-humans, the number of people is increasing considerably......That's what bro should see."

-In response to Кирито's question, the fighter shrugged his shoulders and answered, looking up at the dark sky.
+In response to Кирито question, the fighter shrugged his shoulders and answered, looking up at the dark sky.

 "If you came from Faldera I don’t need to tell you...... the land is just killing everything in this dark world.
 Humans and subhumans have always been suffering from hunger and thirst.
 Even the big war that ended the "era of iron and blood" began with a fight for a lake of some tribe’s origin..."